 The combination of tyramine-rich foods and St. John’s wort is especially dangerous for anyone with high blood pressure.

-It’s also advised that you avoid alcohol and minimize caffeine intake when supplementing with St. John’s wort.
-(23)
+It’s also advised to avoid alcohol and minimize caffeine intake when supplementing with St. John’s wort.

-St. John’s wort does not safely mix with all other natural supplements either.
+St. John’s wort does not safely mix with many other natural supplements.

 St. John’s wort should not be taken with 5-HTP, another popular supplement for depression, anxiety, and insomnia.